Six Romantic Restaurants

 2890 E Skyline Dr

 Italian cuisine has been short-hand for “romance” for as long as anyone can remember, so the opportunity to eat delicious northern Italian food in the Tucson foothills is an easy choice.
-Tucsonans were a bit concerned when owner/chef Massimo Tenino moved from a previous, more-cozy spot to this, more-expansive space, but the family photos on the wall and supremely charming service ensures this still feel like home.
+Tucsonans were a bit concerned when owner/chef Massimo Tenino moved from a previous, more-cozy spot to this, more-expansive space, but the family photos on the wall and supremely charming service ensures this still feels like home.
 Try the Salti in Bocca alla Romana, veal medallions with prosciutto and sage, as delicious as it sounds (sorry, vegetarians...there’s stuff for you at Tavolino as well).

 5501 N Hacienda del Sol